 When eight-year-old Owen and his best friend Joseph join a neighborhood soccer league, they not only face a test of their game skills but also of their friendship.

 Binky refuses to join his teammates in pre-game warm-ups, until he injures himself while running the bases in a game.

 Chad is thrilled to be a batboy for the Pine City Porcupines, even though the team is not doing well, his fellow batboy is less than thrilled about the job, and his favorite player seems to be jinxed.

 Anton loves playing football until Malik, the talented quarterback, starts acting strange.
-Instead of working with the team, Malik is just showing off.
-He's hogging the ball, and the team is starting to lose.
+Instead of working with the team, Malik is just showing off, and the team is starting to lose.
 Anton thinks it has something to do with the tall guy in sunglasses who keeps showing up to their games.
 But who is he, and why does Malik care what he thinks?
-Anton has to fix the problem fast, before the quarterback ruins everything!.
+Anton has to fix the problem fast, before the quarterback ruins everything!

 Sly uses her detective skills to help her friends solve the case of the soccer switch, the kick craze and the basketball blues.